Advanced Certificate in Archives and Records Management (Online and On-Campus)

 This post-master's program offers all 18 credits fully online.
 However, you may also elect to take all credits in a traditional classroom setting at one of two LIU locations in the New York-metropolitan area, or take a combination of both online and in-class courses.
 The Palmer School's campus locations include LIU Post in Brookville, N.Y. and the Bobst Library at NYU in Manhattan.

-This program has two required courses: LIS 520 Records Management and LIS 714 Archives and Manuscripts.
+This program has three required courses: LIS 520 Records Management, LIS 714 Archives and Manuscripts and LIS 690 Internship within an Archive Focus.
 You then choose three elective courses that address your individual interests.
 The final class is an internship.

 Read our course descriptions